jjjjguevara/hex21/content/docs/obsidian/obsidian-style-markdown.md

 ## Callout Blocks

-Callouts are a special type of blockquote that are visually distinguished with colors and icons.
+Callouts—sometimes referred to as **admonitions**—are a special type of blockquote that are visually distinguished with colors and icons.
 They're great for highlighting important information, warnings, or notes.

 ### Basic Syntax